hai-vr/documentation/docs/changelogs/blendshape-viewer.md

 ## 2.1.2

 - Fix layout errors should no longer be produced when the search returns 0 results.
-- Prevents the editor from hanging up when the user mistakenly pastes a page long of unrelated content.
+- Prevents the editor from hanging up when the user mistakenly pastes a page long of unrelated content in the search field.
   - The search query is now limited to 100 characters max.

 ## 2.1.1